A Level Entry | T Level Entry | Apprenticeship Entry | Adult Course Entry

 Higher level qualifications including topics: computer systems (Hardware and installation), big data (researching and using data) spreadsheets and database development, graphic design and web scripting, programming, games development, mobile engineering, business use of social media.

-Music (1 paid music lesson per week) Grade 4 in GCSE Music or Grade 3 Music Theory and SUCCESSFUL AUDITION
+Music (Advanced Musicianship Programme) Grade 4 in GCSE Music or Grade 3 Music Theory and SUCCESSFUL AUDITION

 Covers main areas in: composing, performing, listening and music technology